nxtedition/nxt-graphics/README.md

 Templates in Caspar will ignore web security features, like disallowing responses with empty `Access-Control-Allow-Origin` headers from being handled in code.

 To emulate this, you can disable web security features in your local browser too.
 If you have Chrome Canary installed, you can run `./run-canary.js` to spin up a Chrome Canary instance with disabled web security.
-The script will automatically build your templates and open them in separate tabs too.
+It will open every built template in a separate tab.

 ### Why Canary